chieftools/flowguard-proxy/README.md

 > FlowGuard is intended for use by experienced system administrators and security professionals.
 Improper configuration may lead to service disruption.
 Always test configurations in a safe environment before deploying to production.

 > [!CAUTION]
-> FlowGuard is a new project in acive development and may have undiscovered bugs or security vulnerabilities.
+> FlowGuard is a new project in active development and may have undiscovered bugs or security vulnerabilities.
 Use at your own risk and always keep software up to date.

 ## Features